f-meloni/danger-swift-xcodesummary/README.md

 ## Run with SPM
-This can be used with SPM as well (this repo uses it on the Linux CI as well), but at the moment falining tests inline messages are not generated if you use SPM.
+DangerXCodeSummary can be used with SPM (this repo uses it on the Linux CI), but at the moment falining tests inline messages are not generated, if you use SPM.
 To generate the report run:

 ```bash